KyleWendholt/TicketMaker/README.md

 # TicketMaker
-Ticketing system inspired by Team Dynamics
+Ticketing system inspired by Team Dynamicx
-Designed to help teach myself Vue and JWT's and password hashing.
+Designed to help teach myself more about Vue, JWT's and password hashing.